Internal Links

 being a dedicated employee to just the opposite.
 For a month I was dispatched to work on an ailing project

-at a company outpost at Basildon.
+at a Marconi outpost at Basildon.
 It shared a lot in common with Guantanamo bay's Camp Delta.
 The company wouldn't

 buy enough furniture, except in the manager's offices, so I stood up at my job for a month!!!
 The management had a buzzword term for this.